Banco Santander: Sponsorships

 Santander and La Liga had a title sponsorship deal from the 2016–17 season, forming the Spanish football league known commercially as La Liga Santander.
 Santander sponsored the UEFA Champions League for two years, from the 2018–19 season to 2020–21.

 Santander has also sponsored the main South American club competition Copa Libertadores since 2008 for the South American markets.

 In Formula One, from 2007 to 2017, Santander was a corporate sponsor of the Ferrari and McLaren teams.
 From 2022, Santander returned to Formula One as a premium sponsor of Ferrari.
+In 2024, it was announced that Santander's sponsorship deal with Ferrari would end after the 2025 season.
+Following this, Santander confirmed it would become an official partner of Williams Racing starting in 2025.

-In March 2020 Santander Group in conjunction with La Liga announced the first ever LaligaSantander Fest, a global charity concert event seeking to raise funds in response to the COVID-19 pandemic.
+In March 2020, Santander Group in conjunction with La Liga announced the first ever LaligaSantander Fest, a global charity concert event seeking to raise funds in response to the COVID-19 pandemic.